Nintendo-user96/Monika/README.md

 `restart_monika` - Restart Monika *only* in this server, clearing her memory and settings here.

-`set_relationship_mode` - Set Monika's relationship orientation for this server.
+`set_relationship` - Set Monika's relationship orientation for this server.

 all commands are admin only to prevent people from change constantly.

 the only once that isn't a admin command these:

-`report <description>` - report if theres any bugs/errors
+`report <message>` - report if theres any bugs/errors

 `export_memories` - Export all stored memory into a .txt file.